CliffMathebula/Scout_dev_test/README.md

 Run only if you would like to make changes to the front-end

-npm install
-Rename .env.example to .env and change the database username and password then set the app key by running the following command:

 php artisan key:generate --ansi
 Create a new Database and configure it in the .env then run the migrate command: